jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-05-20.md

 Minutes:

-*
+* Last meetup had > 35 people.
+Previous month, ±30.
+More females are present, which is great news.
+* Speakers this month: Bianca (Scrum).
+* Potential future speakers: Likho (Lee Taylor), Nelly, Kyle
+* Offices may be moved by August, September.
+Notification/Announcement of change needs to be made around July.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ------------------------------------------------------------------------------